Alert 1 of 1

 Buy: TVs

 Whether you’re a diehard football fan or you are a binger of the latest streaming seasons or movies, you can pick up a fantastic deal on big-screen TVs in February.
-TVs tend to go on sale in the beginning of the year, but it’s not until the middle of February that home entertainment systems see their lowest prices.
+TVs tend to go on sale at the beginning of the year, but it’s not until the middle of February that home entertainment systems see their lowest prices.
 These sales often continue through President’s Day and may even run until the end of the month.

 Skip: Flowers